diging/giles-eco-docker/README.md

 If `docker-compose up` fails with an error message such as `Could not transfer artifact org.apache.maven:maven-archiver:pom:2.6 from/to central (https://repo.maven.apache.org/maven2): Connection reset -> [Help 1]`, this might simply be a connection issue and rerunning `docker-compose up` might fix it.

 If Docker doesn't have enough memory, the individual containers might quietly fail (specifically with exit code 137) when you try to access one of the apps.
 To fix this issue simply give Docker more memory.

+It can take a little while till all containers are up and running.
+If you upload a file and it is not processed but there are no error messages in the log, retry uploading the file after a couple of minutes.

 ## Reporting Issues
 If you run into issues setting up this docker environment or if the test file does not get processed successfully, please submit a [GitHub issue](https://github.com/diging/giles-eco-docker/issues).
 If the docker terminal shows exceptions or error messages, please include them in the ticket.